croton-on-hudson/bicycle-pedestrian-committee/README.md

 - View [the research wiki](https://github.com/croton-on-hudson/bicycle-pedestrian-committee/wiki)

 ## Meetings
-The committee meets on the third Tuesday of each month.
+The committee generally meets on the third Tuesday of each month.
 - See [the village's events calendar](http://www.crotononhudson-ny.gov/Public_Documents/CrotonHudsonNY_Calendar/?formid=158) for upcoming meeting dates

-## Members
-- Eliza McCarthy (Chair)
-- Amos Bloomberg
-- Daniel Castner
-- Joshua Diamond
-- Brett Dion
-- Ariadne Green
-- Robert Olsson
-- Deborah Ramsey
-- Klaus Schreiber
-- Matthew Schuerman
-- Brian Pugh (Mayor)

 ## Issues
 All are welcome to bring issues related to bicycle or pedestrian life in the village to our attention for discussion at our meetings.